Palindromes (film): Production

 Solondz gained inspiration for the screenplay from the case of Eric Rudolph, an anti-abortion activist charged with the 1998 bombing of an Alabama abortion clinic.
 Said Solondz: "To be an abortionist today in the States is, to my mind, very heroic.
 Who wants to put their lives on the line?
 You get assassinated, there are bombs in the clinics.
 There are so many other easier ways to make a living.
 You put yourself in a very vulnerable place if you do choose that calling."

 Solondz's idea to cast different actors to play the same role sprang from theater and television, where it is a common practice.
 "I felt like coming upon different actors as the film progressed would make perhaps a richer kind of experience—to see what each of them, unwittingly even, could bring to this character, Aviva," he said.
+The film is dedicated to and references Dawn Wiener, the protagonist from Solondz's 1995 film Welcome to the Dollhouse.

 Solondz financed the film himself after being unable to find backers.

 Reception

-Palindromes holds a 43% rotten rating on Rotten Tomatoes based on 117 reviews.
+Palindromes holds a 43% rating on Rotten Tomatoes based on 117 reviews.
 The site's critical consensus states: "Unique but cold".
 On Metacritic, the film has a score of 53 out of 100 based on 36 critics' reviews, indicating "mixed or average" reviews.
 The film grossed $553,368 in the domestic box office and $707,269 worldwide after almost 23 weeks in theatrical release.

 Some critics questioned Solondz's use of various actors to portray Aviva.
 In a positive review for the Los Angeles Times, Carina Chocano posited, "Part of the idea [for casting different actors] is to toy with notions of audience identification...But mostly, the distancing device underscores the film's central question: Our culture is steeped in the mythology of transformation, transcendence and reinvention, but is it really possible for people to fundamentally change who they are?
 Do motherhood, religion, plastic surgery, money or therapy have the power to save us from ourselves?"
 Praise was given to the cast, particularly Ellen Barkin, Debra Monk, and Sharon Wilkins.

 Roger Ebert awarded the film 3 and ½ stars, writing "If the movie is a moral labyrinth, it is paradoxically straightforward and powerful in the moment; each individual story has an authenticity and impact of its own."
 He praised Solondz's experimental casting, commenting "Consider the pathos brought to Aviva by the actress Sharon Wilkins, who is a plus-size adult black woman playing a little girl, and who creates perhaps the most convincing little girl of them all.
 Or Jennifer Jason Leigh, three times as old as Aviva but barely seeming her age.
 These individual segments are so effective that at the end of each one we know how we feel, and why.
 It's just that the next segment invalidates our conclusions."